1. MERF UPHOLDS THE BIBLE AND THE REFORMED CONFESSIONS.

 3. MERF USES RADIO AND INTERNET AS A KEY EVANGELISTIC TOOL.

 MERF uses radio and internet in Arabic and 12 other languages to reach out to millions in Muslim lands.
 A variety of programs are used discussing issues of importance and sharing Christ's teachings.
 Viewers and listeners are invited to respond.
 The challenge of the Gospel is presented as each contact is developed over time through private SMS or online interactions.

 4. MERF PROVIDES AID IN TIME OF NEED.

 Aid is provided through National MERF Committees working through the local church.
 MERF aims to "do good to all, particularly to those who are of the household of faith."
 The strategy is to equip people to be self-sufficient rather than to meet immediate needs only.

-5. MERF IS WORKING IN OVER FIFTEEN COUNTRIES.
+5. MERF IS WORKING IN MANY COUNTRIES.

 6. MERF BELIEVES IN BIBLICAL TRAINING.

 The Gospel's main purpose is to reconcile sinful man to the sovereign God, but the good news of the Lord Jesus Christ has implications for all areas of life.
 It is "the power of God to everyone who believes."
 The Gospel is not relativised by human culture, but rather transcends it and redeems it.
 MERF uses the key strategy of equipping the Church through biblical training.
 The Bible is central to the growth of the Christian.

 7. THE WORK OF MERF IS BEARING FRUIT.